Types of Reviews and Major Elements

 Limited Review

 Proposals eligible for a limited review do not require a recommendation from the Public Health and Health Planning Council.
-These are proposals with a total project cost up to $6M requesting to:
+These include proposals with a total project cost less than or equal $15 Million for general hospitals and less than or equal to $6 Million for all other facilities requesting to:

-- Acquire, relocate, install or modify certain medical equipment;
+• Acquire, relocate, install or modify certain medical equipment;

-- Decertify a facility's beds and/or services;
+• Decertify facility beds and/or services;

-- Add certain services;
+• Add certain services;

-- Convert beds within approved categories;
+• Convert beds within approved categories;

-- Add electrophysiology (EP) services to an appropriately certified facility;
+• Add electrophysiology (EP) services to an appropriately certified facility;

-- Add, upgrade or replace cardiac catheterization laboratory or equipment by an appropriately certified facility;
+• Add, upgrade or replace cardiac catheterization laboratory or equipment by an appropriately certified facility;

 Search NYCRR Title 10, Section 710.1(c)(5)-(7)

-II.)
+II.
 PHL Article 36 Providers (home care agencies)

 Full Review